What Younger Buyers Are Getting Wrong About Waiting on Coverage

 Life insurance can also help cover:

-Outstanding student loans or private debt
+- Outstanding student loans or private debt that a co-signer would inherit

-Shared financial responsibilities with a partner
+- Shared financial responsibilities with a partner, like a lease or mortgage

 “My Job Coverage Is Enough for Now”